norishigefukushima/NetMat/README.md

 Demo
 ====
-call the file (NetMat.exe) for demo
+call the file (NetMat.exe) for demo. main.cpp is a sample code of this demo.
 * recver side
   NetMat.exe
 * sender side